Sputnik's Guide to Life on Earth

 Shortlisted for the 2017 Carnegie Medal and selected for the Tom Fletcher Book Club, Sputnik's Guide to Life on Earth by Frank Cottrell-Boyce is an adventure about the Blythes: a big, warm, rambunctious family who live on a small farm and sometimes foster children.
 Now Prez has come to live with them.
 But, though he seems cheerful and helpful, he never says a word.

 Then one day Prez answers the door to someone claiming to be his relative.
 This small, loud stranger carries a backpack, walks with a swagger and goes by the name of Sputnik.
-Prez is amazed at the family's response to Sputnik's arrival.
-They pat him on the head, call him a good boy and drop food into his mouth.
-It seems they all think Sputnik is a dog!
-Chaos is unleashed when Sputnik arrives as household items come to life – like a TV remote that fast-forwards people and a toy lightsaber that entertains guests at a children's party, until one of them is nearly decapitated by it – and Prez is going to have to use his voice to explain himself.
+The family all think Sputnik is a dog and chaos is unleashed as suddenly household items come to life – like a TV remote that fast-forwards people and a toy lightsaber that entertains guests at a children's party, until one of them is nearly decapitated by it – and Prez is going to have to use his voice to explain himself.

 This edition features fantastic cover artwork and black and white inside illustrations from the incredible Steven Lenton.

 Full of heart and emotion that might just bring a tear to your eye.
 If it doesn’t though it’s still got lightsabers and alien space dogs.

 The Bookseller Book of the Month